 There are a few other directives included with this module that assist in configuring custom logs.

-This is what the combined format would look like if it was not defined internally and needed to be specified with the
+The following is an example of the combined format if it was not defined internally and needed to be specified with the

-log_format directive:

 log_format combined '$remote_addr - $remote_user [$time_local] ' '"$request" $status $body_bytes_sent ' '"$http_referer" "$http_user_agent"';

 This definition spans multiple lines until it finds the semi-colon (;).

 The lines beginning with a dollar sign (

 You can use variables supported by the core module to formulate your logging strings.